-The Cultural Diversity and Race Relations Committee was established by City Council to monitor and provide advice to City Council on the Cultural Diversity and Race Relations
+The Cultural Diversity and Race Relations Committee was established by City Council to monitor and provide advice to City Council on the Cultural Diversity and Race Relations Policy.
+The Committee also has a mandate to provide education and awareness initiatives on cultural diversity and race relations issues.

-The Committee als al diversity and race provide education and awareness initiatives on and by the fol supporting organization ations in the comm eness by undertaking some of its own initiatives unity on initiatives that support one or more of e Cultural Diversity and Race Relations Policy The workforce will be representative of f the population of Saskatoon; There will be zero t tolerance for racism and discrimination in Saskatoon; Community decision of Saskatoon; and on-making bodies v vill be representative of the whole community X There will be awareness and understanding in the community regarding the issues, and acceptance of the various cultures that make up Saskatoon.
-Please indicate which of t he above commun ity outcome(s) your project is addressing.
+The Committee provides education and awareness by undertaking some of its own initiatives and by supporting organizations in the community on initiatives that support one or more of the following four community outcomes of the Cultural Diversity and Race Relations Policy (copy attached):

+The workforce will be representative of the population of Saskatoon;

+There will be zero tolerance for racism and discrimination in Saskatoon;

+- Community decision-making bodies will be representative of the whole community of Saskatoon; and - x There will be awareness and understanding in the community regarding the issues, and acceptance of the various cultures that make up Saskatoon.

+Please indicate which of the above community outcome(s) your project is addressing.

 Note: The Committee's intent is to provide education throughout the year, not just in the month of March.
 This will be part of the Committee's consideration of your co-sponsorship request.
 The event or project must take place in Saskatoon and all eligible expenditures must be directly related to the event being sponsored.
 Ineligible expenses include: cash prizes, administrative/overhead expenses, third party funding, fundraising and alcohol.

 Events to be considered for co-sponsorship will be open and available to the public for anyone who may be interested in attending or participating.

-Applic Application Deadlines: March 15 (for projects taking place from July to December) September 30 (for projects taking place from January to June) Organi Organization Name Saskatchewan Indian Cultural Centre ian Cultural Centre Addres ss: 305-2555 Grassw ood Road East Postal Postal Code: S7T 0K1 Email Address: dorothy.myo@sicc.sk.ca Contac t Name: Dorothy My yo Phone Number: 306-244-1146 Fax Number: 306-665-6520 Fax Number: 306-665-6520 Web A ddress: www.sicc.sk c.ca Project Name: 2016 SICC I First Nations' Lang uage Keepers Conference (FNLKC) Project Date and Location: November 23-24, 2 016, Saskatoon Inn & Conference Centre
+1 Application Deadlines: March 15 (for projects taking place from July to December) September 30 (for projects taking place from January to June) Organization Name Saskatchewan Indian Cultural Centre Address: 305-2555 Grasswood Road East Postal Code: S7T 0K1 Email Address : dorothy.myo@sicc.sk.ca Contact Name: Dorothy Myo Phone Number: 306-244-1146 Fax Number: 306-665-6520 Web Address: www.sicc.sk ca Project Name: 2016 SICC First Nations' Language Keepers Conference (FNLKC) Project Date and Location: November 23-24, 2016, Saskatoon Inn & Conference Centre